ProspectivePulse/Customer_Churn/README.md

 1. **Project Overview:**
-	- The objective of this project was to understand a customers behavior with a view to identify triggers/actions that may lead to a customer *terminating their insurance policy*.
+	- The objective of this project was to understand a customers behavior with a view to identify triggers/actions that may lead to a customer *terminating their membership*.
 	- The **success metric** for this problem/project was defined as the **capture rate** in the **top 500 predictions**, that is:
-		- Of the top 500 customers predicted, how many *actually* terminated the policy? *(For the purpose of this exercise, as may be evident and is customary, the training/predictions were made on historical data where the expected outcome of the prediction was already known i.e. we had advance knowledge of the customers that terminated their policy)*.
+		- Of the top 500 customers predicted, how many *actually* terminated the policy? *(For the purpose of this exercise, as may be evident and is customary, the training/predictions were made on historical data where the expected outcome of the prediction was already known i.e. we had advance knowledge of the customers that terminated their membership)*.
-	- The desired outcome on the **capture rate** success metric was that of a **70% or greater accuracy** in identifying customers **probable** to terminate their policy.
+	- The desired outcome on the **capture rate** success metric was that of a **70% or greater accuracy** in identifying customers **probable** to terminate their membership.
 In line with this, the models predictions were termination **probabilities**.
 	- A suite of models were built and trained on **one year** of data with a **three month** look-forward/prediction window.
-The experiments were iterative and used different date slices for training and prediction windows the length of each being constant as mentioned before.
+The experiments were iterative and used different date slices for training and prediction windows the length of each being constant, as mentioned before.
 	- Standard technical performance evaluation criteria were considered; such as:
 		- F1-Score,
 		- Precision,